DamilolaAhmadu/Fraud_Analysis/README.md

 * #### The company receives 25% of each transaction value truly detected as fraud.

-    The company can receive R\$ 60,613,782.88 detecting fraudu transactions.
+    The company can receive R\$ 60,613,782.88 detecting fraudul transactions.

 * #### The company receives 5% of each transaction value detected as fraud, however the transaction is legitimate.